 South Friar’s Bay – Easy to approach.
 Take the dinghy to the lively beach.
 Then gather here for Full Moon parties on the Saturday nearest the full moon.

 Major’s Bay – A deep anchorage on the south side of St Kitts.
 Be sure to leave room for the Sea Bridge Ferry.
-Anchor fairly close to shore and you will be within dinghy range to Banana Bay and Cockleshell Bay.
+Anchor is fairly close to shore and you will be within dinghy range to Banana Bay and Cockleshell Bay.